How To Check The Status Of Your SBA Paycheck Protection Program (PPP) Loan Application

 In the meantime, though, it’s important to know how you can keep tabs on your PPP loan status.
 If you find yourself in the unfortunate position of waiting to learn about the status of your PPP loan application, here’s what you can do.

 Table of Contents

-Unfortunately, I’ve seen reports from business owners who have not been provided any means of checking on the status of their PPP loan application by their bank.
-If this happens to you, keep trying to contact your bank about the matter through any channel your bank provides.
+Unfortunately, I’ve seen reports from business owners who have not been provided any means of checking on the status of their PPP loan application by their lender.
+If this happens to you, keep trying to contact your lender about the matter through any channel the lender provides.
 You may eventually find someone who can point you in the right direction.

 Contact The SBA Directly